rohan-pareek/spacex-launch-programs/README.md

 Each program card will display details like Mission name, logo, launch year etc.

-In addition to this, this site is fully responsive and can be viewed \
+In addition to this, the site is fully responsive and can be viewed \
 in pc, laptop and mobile devices.

 ## Technology stack used